Setting up your homepage with Atlantic

-The featured collection section is designed to—you guessed it—draw attention to products from a specific collection on your homepage.
+The Featured collection section is designed to draw attention to products from a specific collection on your homepage.
 With this section you can display up to four products from one collection.

 Start by assigning a heading to your section the Heading field.
 By default, or if left blank, it populates as the section's title.

 You can also choose whether or not to display a border above your featured collection(s) by checking Show border.

 The Blog posts section allows you to display images and text from your four most recent posts.
 To specify the "preview" text that appears for each post, we suggest using Shopify’s excerpt function, which you'll find in the post editor ( Online store > Blog posts > Blog post > Add excerpt).

 Start by assigning a heading to your section in the Heading field.

 This section can display an optional border above your featured blog posts.
 This can be enabled by checking Show border.

 Last, but certainly not least, assign the blog you want to feature through Select blog.
 While many stores maintain only one blog (probably called "News") some create multiple to better categorize information–including customer stories, tips, tutorials, and more.

-A great way of building social proof is by displaying the logos of trusted sources that have written about your products.
+A great way to build social proof is by displaying the logos of trusted sources who have promoted about your products.
 If you’ve been featured in a notable newspaper or magazine, for instance, or if you’ve worked with well-known bloggers.

 If you would like to show a border above your Logo list by checking Show border.

 You can select how many logos you display using the Logos per row range picker.

 To add a logo, click Add logo.
-Select the Image you want to use (we recommend a 480 x 480px .jpg) and add the Link.
+Select the Image you want to use (we recommend a 480px by 480px JPG image fie) and add the Link.

 You can display up to 12 logos in this section.